eight04/hijack-worker/README.md

 Compat notes
 ------------

+* This script needs to be executed before other scripts.
+* There is no userscript manager which can ensure that the userscript is always executed before page scripts.
-* This script had only been tested on Tampermonkey.
-You should change "Config mode" to "Advanced" then change "Inject Mode" to "Instant" in the settings.
+* If you are using Tampermonkey, you can change "Config mode" to "Advanced" then change "Inject Mode" to "Instant" in the settings, so the script would be executed faster.
+* See [hijac-worker-extension](https://github.com/eight04/hijack-worker-extension) for a better solution.

 Changelog
 ---------